 Write a Gratitude List

 I’m obsessed with writing gratitude lists.
 When I’m functioning at my best I write them at least twice a day (in the morning when I wake up and at night before bed).
 It’s really helped me train my brain to look for the positive situations in life and it’s made me feel more positive about life overall.
 If you’re feeling discouraged for like nothing is going right take a few minutes and write about everything in your life that you are thankful for.
 At the end of the day, we all have huge blessings and it’s helpful to give ourselves a reminder and not take them for granted.
+We take tons of stuff for granted all the time.
+Taking a few minutes to feel thankful for everything you have can help boost your mood immediately.
+Spend time thinking about everyone in your life that you love.
+Try to feel gratitude and thanks throughout your entire body and visualize that you are able to radiate love from your body out to your loved ones.
+Make a gratitude list and write out everything you have in life that you are thankful for.
+Remembering all the blessings we have can help us develop a positive mindset and feel better in the present moment.

 Listen to a Guided Meditation

 I’m kind of bad at meditating (although I’m getting better!)
 You can see my favorite guided meditations here.
 I find that listening to guided meditations is a lot less intimidating than trying to sit in silence.
 My brain is overactive and I feel like it’s always going and going.
 Trying to control my thoughts can seem like an intimidating task but the guided meditations give me something to focus on.
 I am hoping to work up to being able to do silent meditation but for now, I’m going to stick with the guided ones.
 Meditation is great if you’re feeling out of balance and need a quick way to reset your mindset.
+The benefits of meditation are huge and I highly recommend it if you’re struggling with mental health.
+You can find all my favorite guided meditations here.
+If you have a lot on your mind try meditating to relax and quite your thoughts.
+It’s a great way to give yourself a break during an emotional or stressful time.
+If you’ve never done it before try doing just two minutes at a time.
+I used to be really bad at meditating and found it really overwhelming to try and clear my mind.
+Setting a timer for a short amount of time really helped me.
+I do two-minute meditations all throughout the day and then a guided meditation before I go to sleep.

 This is a huge one for me, without exercise my mindset falls apart.
 I typically go to the gym about five days a week but this past week I’ve had a head cold so I’ve been skipping it.
 I can tell a difference in my mindset right away.
 All of the warning signs for depression are creeping in and I knew I needed to move my body to reset my mindset.
 I did some easy yoga videos on YouTube (I love this one that you can do in bed!) and it really helped me get my mood back up.
 If you’re feeling depressed or anxious try to challenge yourself to just do a little bit more moving around.
 A full-blown workout might feel like too much but you can try just taking a nice walk or doing some stretching.